ashihsKumar713/mojo/examples/echo/README.md

 echo_server.cc contains three different types of servers, though only one can be used at a time.
 To try changing the server, uncomment one of the lines in MojoMain.
-These different `ApplicationDelegate` derivations demonstrate how differently the `InterfaceFactory` can be created.
-Each server derives from `InterfaceFactory`, which implements an interface and binds it to incoming requests.
+These different `ApplicationDelegate` derivations demonstrate different ways in which incoming requests can be handled.

 All three servers, being `ApplicationDelegate` derivations, implement `ConfigureIncomingConnection` in the same way:

 ```
-connection->AddService<Echo>(this);
+connection->GetServiceProviderImpl().AddService<Echo>(
+    [this](const mojo::ConnectionContext& connection_context,
+           mojo::InterfaceRequest<Echo> echo_request) {
+      ...
+    });
 ```

-This should be read as "For any incoming connections to this server, use `this` as a factory to create the Echo interface".
+This should be read as "For any incoming connections to this server, use the given lambda function use `this` to create the Echo interface".

-Each server's `Create` method will now be called when a new connection wants to access the Echo interface.

 ### EchoImpl: The Interface Implementation